tymyrddin/blue/source/docs/home/computer/check.md

    * Energy Impact (for battery-draining pests)
    * Memory (for data-hungry spyware)
 3. Look for:
-   * Processes you don’t recognize (e.g., kworker going wild).
+   * Processes you don’t recognise (e.g., kworker going wild).
    * High "Energy Impact" when you’re not doing anything.
    * "WindowServer" using too much CPU (could be a screen recorder).
 4. Double-click → Quit (or `sudo kill -9 [PID]` in Terminal for stubborn malware).